 Saint Nicholas – Ukrainian Tradition

-While most children are anxiously awaiting the arrival of the big, jolly fellow in a red suit, who sneaks into their homes through the chimney, with gifts for everyone, or at least this is how the legend has it; Ukrainian children get their small gifts on December 6th, from Saint Nicholas.
+While most children are anxiously awaiting the arrival of the big, jolly fellow in a red suit known as Santa, who sneaks into their homes through the chimney, with gifts for everyone, or at least this is how the legend has it; Ukrainian children get their small gifts on December 6th, from Saint Nicholas.

 As you can see, his attire resembles the one of a bishop, rather than Santa Claus, and rightfully so, since St. Nicholas was an Archbishop of Myra, and was very generous to those who needed it most.

 If you check my previous post (click on this link) about this holiday, you will learn a little more about my childhood story.

 As he enters the room, escorted by two angels, he warmly greets all the children and gives out special treats to everyone.
 A group picture is taken, and the same song is sung as a farewell to Saint Nicholas, who continues his journey to visit other well-behaved children.

 Today I will share a few interesting points about the life and kindness of Saint Nicholas, as printed in our church bulletin.

 The Eastern Churches have a special love and devotion to Saint Nicholas.
 This love has been enhanced by the liturgical cult that has grown around the virtuous life of Nicholas, who was a Bishop of Myra of Lycia.
 Saint Nicholas was born in Patara-Lycia, Asia Minor, in the latter part of the third century.
 He was raised in a good Christian home by his parents, Theophanus and Nina.